Chris Mosdell: Anime and visual interpretations

 In the early 1990s Mosdell began anime soundtrack collaborations with the composer Yoko Kanno.
-Their partnership resulted in songs for the soundtracks to Ghost in the Shell, Gundam, Cowboy Bebop, RahXephon, and Wolf's Rain.
-Together they also wrote "Dreams in a Pie" for the software game Napple Tale and worked on songs ("Another Grey Day in the Big Blue World" and "Kingfisher Girl") for Maaya Sakamoto, a voice actress and singer for anime.
+Their partnership resulted in songs for the soundtracks of Ghost in the Shell, Gundam, Cowboy Bebop, RahXephon, and Wolf's Rain.
+Together they also wrote "Dreams in a Pie", the credits theme for the Sega Dreamcast video game, Napple Tale: Arsia in Daydream and worked on songs ("Another Grey Day in the Big Blue World" and "Kingfisher Girl") for Maaya Sakamoto, a frequent singer for Kanno and a popular anime voice actress.

 Mosdell again collaborated with the calligraphy artist Juichi Yoshikawa, producing a bilingual publication, The Erotic Odes: A Pillow Book.
 Erotic shunga woodcut prints were used to illuminate the 48 (the number of sexual positions in traditional Japanese society) haiku-like poems, as were new creations by Yoshikawa.
 Shuntarō Tanikawa, together with Rie Terada, translated the poems and the shunga themselves were selected from a collection of Tanikawa's father Tetsuzō Tanikawa.
 The full-color edition, originally published by Libroport in 1997, was reissued in 2008 by Seigensha.
 Yoshikawa and Mosdell further collaborated on the full text printing of Shake the Whole World to Its Foundations.

 Continuing to write lyrics for film soundtracks, Mosdell next wrote "From the Ruins of Your Beautiful Body" for the theme song to Marc Rigaudis' adaptation of his short story, "She Was So Pretty".
 The film featured Nana Okumura, former Miss Universe Japan 1998, and dealt with bullying in Japanese schools.

 In 2009 Japanese holographic artist Hatsune Miku released 'Hatsune Miku Orchestra,' featuring covering versions of Mosdell's songs 'La Femme Chinoise,' 'Behind The Mask' and 'Nice Age.'